Commercial Metals Co

 - Perception of the company's creditworthiness is negative

-- Bearish sentiment is moderate
+- Bearish sentiment is moderate and increasing

 - Economic output in this company's sector is contracting